Chicken Dance: Composer credits and publishing rights

-The original name of the song was "Der Ententanz" (The Duck Dance), composed by the Swiss accordionist Werner Thomas in 1957.
+The original name of the song was "Der Ententanz" (The Duck Dance), composed by Swiss accordionist Werner Thomas in 1957.
 He played it in restaurants and hotels from the 1950s through the 1960s.

-During one of Thomas' performances, the Belgian music producer Louis van Rymenant heard the song.
+During one of Thomas's performances, Belgian music producer Louis van Rymenant heard the song.
 Van Rymenant had some lyrics created and in 1970 released it to the public through his publishing company Intervox Music (later co-publishing with his other company Eurovox Music) without much success.
-It first became a world-wide hit from 1980 through 1982, and was recorded in many countries.
+It first became a worldwide hit from 1980 through 1982, and was recorded in many countries.

 On some recorded releases of the music Werner Thomas is listed as the sole composer, while on others other composers are listed, e.g., as "Thomas/Rendall/Hoes."
 The name Rendall refers to Van Rymenant, who was listed as co-author under the pen name of Terry Rendall.
-The name Hoes refers to the Dutch singer/producer Johnny Hoes, who re-arranged the song for the Electronicas recording (which was released on Hoes' own record label, Telstar Records).
+The name Hoes refers to the Dutch singer/producer Johnny Hoes, who rearranged the song for the Electronicas recording (which was released on Hoes's own record label, Telstar Records).

 Eurovox Music now manages the publishing rights worldwide, except for the US (September Music), UK (Valentine Music) and the Netherlands (Benelux Music), sub-publishers.